HaloSense/EL6463-Project/README.md

-# Hardware Design Team Project
+# HardWare Design Team Project
 Repository for the project: Processor design based on RISC-V ISA